twof/VaporCRUDRouter/README.md

 - more fine grained response statuses
 - recursive relation configuration
 - automatically expose relations (blocked by lack of Swift reflection support)
+- documentation for all public functions
+- generate models and rest routes